Tiewaukee Gold And Silver Mining Co.

 February 22, 1902

 The manager of the Tiewaukee mine was in Detroit giving testimony in the bankruptcy of the City Savings Bank, concerning the value of the Tiewaukee mine.
-Andrews had paid $100,000 for the mine, of which $35,000 remained to be paid.
+Frank C. Andrews had paid $100,000 for the mine, of which $35,000 remained to be paid.
 The mine had produced

 $600,000 to $800,000 in value, but its current value was impossible to determine because it was inactive at the time.